ntanmayee/decoden/README.md

 ```sh
 decoden create_csv
 ```
 This will create `samples.csv` in your current directory.
 Edit this file and fill in the columns with appropriate information.
+There are more details [here](https://github.com/ntanmayee/decoden/wiki/Preparing-a-sample-annotation-file).

 ### Run DecoDen
 Run the DecoDen pipeline with default parameters -